Clarivy/GameOfLife-Homework/README.md

 Try to run with `./gof Base` and you can play with the original Game of Life.

+You can select a map from `maps/` and play with it.
+We have provided different maps for different rules.

+For example, you can run with `./gof Colorised`, then load the map 'maps/Colorised.cells'.

 ### File Structure

 The code for this project consists of several files, some of which you will need to read and understand in order to complete the assignment, and some of which you can ignore.

 ## Submission